Foot health

 • Having flat feet / overpronating

-Flat Feet Shin Splints
+How Do Flat Feet Contribute to Shin Splints?

 Having flat feet and overpronating can increase the risk of developing this overuse injury.
 Proper arch support is crucial in maintaining alignment up the kinetic chain to minimize pain and discomfort.
 Luckily, orthotics for shin splints that can often ease the pain and prevent it from ever coming on.

 Overpronation is when the arch of the foot collapses excessively when going through the gait cycle.
 Ideally, the foot should transition relatively seamlessly from heel to toe.
 But when someone overpronates, their arch collapses inwards and puts excessive stress on the lower leg.
-Over time, this can lead to injuries and aches caused by overuse and overcompensation -- a prime example being shin splints.
+Over time, this can lead to injuries and aches caused by overuse and overcompensation, a prime example being shin splints.

 Shin splints are treatable with proper care and attention.
 There are also insoles for shin splints that can help ease the recovery process.